huggingface/blog/diffusers-2nd-month.md

 [Diffusers interpret](https://github.com/JoaoLages/diffusers-interpret) is a explainability tool built on top of `diffusers`.
 It has cool features such as:

 * See all the images in the diffusion process
-* Analyze how each token in the prompt influence the generation
+* Analyze how each token in the prompt influences the generation
 * Analyze within specified bounding boxes if you want to understand a part of the image

 ![image info](https://github.com/JoaoLages/diffusers-interpret/raw/main/assets/image_slider.gif)